iitianpushkar/AI-powered-healthcare-chat-website-/README.md

 # AI Healthcare Chat Website

 This repository contains an AI-powered healthcare chat system that allows users to interact with different specialized doctors.
-The system uses a React frontend, a Node.js backend, and a RAG (Retrieval-Augmented Generation) model pipeline powered by the Gemini API for question-answering.
+The system uses a React frontend, a Node.js backend, and a RAG (Retrieval-Augmented Generation) model pipeline powered by the Gemini API for question-answering leveraging Pathway framework for data processing.

 ## Setup Instructions